natqe/hooks-for-react/README.md

 ```
 **usage**

-This will work without any warning.
+It will work without any warning.
 ```js
 useEfct(async () => {/* Do some async operation */}, [...someDeps])
 ```
-This will be run only once, and NOT like `React` `useEffect` hook that in this case will on every component render.
+It will only run once, and not like the `React` `useEffect` hook which in this case will run on any render of the component.
 ```js
 useEfct(() => {/* Do something */})
 ```
-Also you can get the effect callback reference like so.
+You can also get the effect callback reference back this way.
 ```js
 const log = useEfct(() => console.log('effect called')) // output 'effect called' after the first render. log() // output 'effect called'